plotly/plotly.github.io/_posts/excel/2015-10-16-pie-chart-with-excel.md

       formats.
 ![Excel view](http://i.imgur.com/QyEi1dy.png)

-### Step 2 - Head to Plotly
+### Step 2 - Head to Chart Studio

-Head to Plotly's Workspace at <a class="link--impt" href="/plot">https://plot.ly/plot</a> and sign into your free Chart Studio account.
+Head to Chart Studio at <a class="link--impt" href="/plot">https://plot.ly/plot</a> and sign into your free Chart Studio account.
 Go to "Import," click "Upload a file," then choose your Excel file to upload.
-Your Excel file will now open in Plotly's grid.
-For more about Plotly's grid, see the tutorial: <a class="link--impt" href="/add-data-to-the-plotly-grid/">https://plot.ly/add-data-to-the-plotly-grid/</a>
+Your Excel file will now open in Chart Studio.
+For more about Chart Studio, see the tutorial: <a class="link--impt" href="/add-data-to-the-plotly-grid/">https://plot.ly/add-data-to-the-plotly-grid/</a>

 ### Step 3 - Creating Your Chart